Lobelia purpurascens, in Family Campanulaceae is commonly known as Whiteroot.

 Male flowers have 5 stamens with filaments 4 to 5 mm long.

-The ovary is rudimentary.
+The rudimentary ovary is around 3 mm long.

 Female flowers have much smaller stamens with sterile anthers.